 Salt the napa cabbage:

 5. Once all of the cabbages are salted, arrange and stack them in a large bowl.
 Cover and weigh down the cabbages with something heavy and let them salt for 1½ to 2 hours.
-Rotate the cabbages every 30 minutes, moving the ones on the top to the bottom.
+Rotate the cabbages every 30 to 60 minutes, moving the ones on the top to the bottom.

-6. To check if the napa cabbage is done salting, rip off a small leaf of cabbage and rinse it with fresh water.
+6. To check if the napa cabbage is done salting, rip off a small leaf of cabbage and rinse it well with fresh water.
 Taste the cabbage.
 The cabbage will be very bendable and should taste well seasoned at the stem, while the leaf should be a littler saltier but not unbearable.
 If the cabbage does not taste salted enough, continue with the salting process for another 30 minutes to 1 hour, until the desired saltiness is achieved.

 Make the kimchi marinade:

-7. While the napa cabbages are salting, make the kimchi paste.
+7. While the napa cabbages are salting, make the marinade.
 First, make the rice flour paste by whisking together the rice flour and water until well combined.
 Transfer the mixture to a pan or saucepan and cook over medium to medium high heat, stirring occasionally.
-Once the paste starts to thicken, stir constantly until the a thick, slightly translucent paste forms.
+Once the paste starts to thicken, stir constantly until the a thick, bubbly, slightly translucent paste forms.
 Transfer to a large mixing bowl and let cool.

 9. Transfer the mixture to the bowl with the cooled rice flour paste, along with the rest of the gochugaru, Korean radish, carrot, and Asian chives.
 Mix until evenly combined.
 Set aside until needed